kojiagile/CLAtoolkit/docs/apache-install.md

 # Setting up the CLA Toolkit with Apache
 How to setup the CLA Toolkit on Ubuntu 14.04 using the Apache server.

 **The CLA toolkit needs to be installed in advance.
-The instruction can be found [here](https://github.com/kojiagile/CLAtoolkit/blob/koji/README.md#local-installation-using-virtualenv)**  inst
+The instruction can be found [here](https://github.com/kojiagile/CLAtoolkit/blob/koji/README.md#local-installation-using-virtualenv)**

 **Install Apache and dependancies**
 ```bash